Next.js Server

 This includes response validation errors.

-export default createNextRouter(api, router, {
+export default createNextRouter(contract, router, {

 responseValidation: true,